 There are several transportation options:

 - Fiesta Express Park & Ride.
 The Fiesta Express lets you beat the traffic.
 Instead of driving to the Balloon Fiesta Park, you can go to one of several locations and take a Park & Ride.
 The locations are Coronado Mall, Hoffmantown Church, Cottonwood Mall and Intel on the weekends.
 Tickets must be purchased online.
 More information, including ticket prices, is here.
 (Please note, there is no Park & Ride service Monday-Wednesday.)
 If you need a ride to any of these locations, Uber is available.

 - Biking.
 The free Bike Valet service is staffed by local bicycle group volunteers, who will help you safely store your bike once you reach the park by a nearby trail.
 Find out more here, including details about the trails and Bike Valet times.

 - Public parking.
-Availability for public parking is first come, first served, and tickets are $15/car, each time you park.
+Availability for public parking is first come, first served.
 You can view maps of the park here.

 - Your hotel may also have a shuttle service to the park.